FBC Youth Program

 Co-Creating a Sustainable BC

 Co-Creating a Sustainable BC (CCSBC) is a multi-year initiative of the FBC Youth Program.
 CCSBC supports youth participants as they deepen their understanding of the social, economic and environmental aspects of sustainability.
-They take what they've learned to design and implement a project that will have a direct and positive impact in their own communities.
+They take what they’ve learned to design and implement projects that will have a direct and positive impact in their own communities.
 By the end of the program, participants come away with greater confidence to advocate for change and to realize a shared vision of a healthy and thriving community.

 Over several successful years, it’s been a valuable experience for all!